arocull/stag-toolkit/readme.md

 2. Open the addon project in Godot to verify that it works: `cd godot/ && godot project.godot`
 3. Copy the `godot/addons/stag_toolkit/` directory into your project as `addons/stag_toolkit/`
 4. Done!

+### Contribution

+If making a contribution, please follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard (as best you can).

+You may need to install additional toolchains for pre-commit hooks.

+- `$ pip install pre-commit gdtoolkit` - Installs pre-commit hooks and a linting/formatting toolchain for GDScript.
+- `$ pre-commit install` - Initialize pre-commit hooks.

 ## Credits